 Take note, that free camping in Andalucia isn’t allowed, which means you can sleep in your car, van, or caravan, but not set up camp outside your vehicle (chairs and table, etc.) It’s also forbidden to make fire and barbeques outside the vehicle.

-Note that this is the parking lot of Feria de Abril and will not be accessible at the time before, during, and after the fair.
+Note that this is the parking lot of Feria de Abril and will not be accessible at the time before, during, or after the fair.
+We parked there for Holy Week 2023 and they had put up signs about prohibited parking from the first Monday after Easter Week.

 Feria area (Calle Ignacio Sánchez Mejías)